vinoddirishala/ADMobMadeEasy/README.md

 # ADMobMadeEasy
-This library is to help you integrating google AD Mob ads integration easy...!
+This library is to help you integrating google AD Mob ads in a easier way...!

 Integration Steps